October 2024

 • Flexibility and Functionality: The building will house innovative classrooms designed to support various teaching modalities.
 Flexible spaces allow for easy transitions between academic and research functions, adapting to evolving needs in social work education.

 • Sustainability and Environmental Stewardship: The building is designed to achieve net-zero energy with features like a green roof, solar photovoltaic panels, and geothermal heating and cooling.
-Biophilic elements, including a rooftop garden and stormwater management systems, reinforce the university’s commitment to environmental justice.
+Biophilic elements, including a rooftop garden and stormwater management systems, reinforce the University’s commitment to environmental justice.

-• Vibrant Community Interaction: The building is designed to foster interaction both within the university and with the broader community.
+• Vibrant Community Interaction: The building is designed to foster interaction within the University and with the broader community.
 A coffee lounge in the lobby and elevated outdoor spaces provide opportunities for casual gatherings and collaborative events, making the building a central hub for both academic life and community and civic engagement.

 • Enhanced Campus Connectivity: The location will serve as a new northern gateway to UMB’s campus, encouraging more interaction linking Lexington Market and the Maryland Department of Health and Human Services building.
-A planned public park, adjacent to the building, will further enhance the connection between the university and the community.
+A planned public park adjacent to the building will further enhance the connection between the University and the community.